 Khatiya has participated in high level corporate and financial transactions, including one of the most complex corporate restructuring cases in Latin America, in which Patton, Moreno & Asvat provided the necessary legal platform to safeguard the operational continuity of one of Panama's most emblematic retail companies, and preventing the costliest bankruptcy proceeding ever to be initiated in Panama.

 Graduated Summa Cum Laude from the Universidad Santa Maria La Antigua (LL.B, 2007) and obtained an LLM Degree at Harvard Law School, Cambridge Massachusetts (2008).
 She studied at the International Law Institute - Washington 2007, on the Orientation of the Legal System of the United States of America.
 Khatiya is admitted to the Panama Bar (2007) and the New York Bar (2009).

-Member of the Panama Bar Association, the International Bar Association IBA); the International Chamber of Commerce (ICC) - Panama Chapter, Tax Committee; the American Chamber of Commerce - Panama, Real Estate Committee; the Harvard Club of Panama (Secretary 2013 – 2015); and member of the Advisory Board of King's College.
+Member of the Panama Bar Association, the International Bar Association IBA); the International Chamber of Commerce (ICC) - Panama Chapter, Tax Committee; the American Chamber of Commerce - Panama, Real Estate Committee; the Harvard Club of Panama (Secretary 2013 – 2015 / President 2019); and member of the Advisory Board of King's College.